CartoDB/carto-selfhosted-helm/customizations/README.md

 There are several things that you can configure in you CARTO Self Hosted:

-## Configure the domain of your self-hosted
+## Configure the domain of your Self Hosted

-The most important step to have your CARTO self-hosted ready to be used is to configure the domain to be used.
+The most important step to have your CARTO Self Hosted ready to be used is to configure the domain to be used.

-> ⚠️ CARTO self-hosted is not designed to be used in the path of a URL, it needs a full domain or subdomain. ⚠️
+> ⚠️ CARTO Self Hosted is not designed to be used in the path of a URL, it needs a full domain or subdomain. ⚠️

 To do this you need to [add the following customization](#how-to-apply-the-configurations):